Doctor insights on:

 There is need for bone marrow (stem cell) donors for the benefit of those who have blood cancers for which bone marrow transpalnt/stem cell transplant is life saving.

 You can contact your local blood bank to guide you or look up national marrow donor program (nmdp), also called: be the match program.
 They will guide you how to become a donor which is a very simple procedure. ...Read more

 No: The donor would be completely fine.Get a more detailed answer ›

 Bone is a living growing tissue made mostly of collagen (protein that provides soft framework) & the mineral calcium phosphate that adds strength & hardens the framework.
 Two types of bone are found in the body; cortical (dense compact outer layer) & trabecular (makes up inner layer, ...Read more

 - Talk to a doctor online

-- Can a person with beta thalassemia trait be a blood donor?
+- Can a person live without a colon?